Awlgrip Surface Preparation Guide

 Surface preparation is the single largest variable in Awlgrip system performance.
 A correctly applied Awlgrip topcoat over a poorly prepared substrate will fail — regardless of the topcoat product chosen, the converter used, or the spray technique.
 Most adhesion failures, fisheye defects, and premature gloss loss trace back to one of three preparation errors: incomplete contamination removal, incorrect sanding profile, or skipped solvent wipe.

-At Fiberglass Florida we ship the full Awlgrip prep system — Awlprep Plus T0115 surface cleaner, T0008 surface dewaxer, abrasives in every grit, and the substrate-correct primers — statewide from Brevard County.
+At Fiberglass Florida we ship the full Awlgrip prep system — Awlprep-line surface cleaners, abrasives in every grit, and the substrate-correct primers — statewide from Brevard County.
 This guide breaks down what proper preparation looks like for each of the six substrates we see in real refit and OEM work.

 The Three Universal Steps